 Practical Steps to take right now

-Listed below are some of the practical steps you can take now to help reduce the risks that the decision to leave could give rise to in relation to cross border disputes:
+Listed below are some of the practical steps you can take now to help reduce the risks that Brexit could give rise to in relation to cross border disputes:

-- Irrespective of whether there is a managed withdrawal or a 'no deal' Brexit parties who are negotiating contracts should think carefully about their dispute resolution and governing law clauses; these clauses should be drafted to make clear which courts are to have jurisdiction in the event of a dispute and which law is to govern the contract.
-English governing law clauses should still be recognised after exit day by the courts of EU member states so there is little risk in keeping these clauses or inserting them into future contracts.
+- Dispute resolution and governing law clauses should be drafted to make clear which courts are to have jurisdiction in the event of a dispute and which law is to govern the contract.
+English governing law clauses will be recognised by the courts of EU member states so there is little risk in keeping these clauses or inserting them into future contracts.

 - We recommend you seek specific advice on your jurisdiction provisions.
 The issue of which courts are to have jurisdiction in the event of a dispute remains complex.
-The rules contained in the Recast Brussels Regulation will no longer apply to the UK in the event of a 'no deal' Brexit or following the end of the transition period (apart for some retained provisions in consumer and employee disputes).
+The rules contained in the Recast Brussels Regulation will no longer apply to the UK in the event that a Future Relationship Agreement cannot be agreed by the end of the transition period (apart for some retained provisions in consumer and employee disputes).
 When negotiating contracts consider where any potential dispute may be located.
 If this is in England & Wales, or you would like any potential dispute between the parties to take place in the courts of England & Wales, we suggest selecting an exclusive jurisdiction clause in favour of the courts of England & Wales.
+Legal Advice should be sought to ensure this is the best option for the parties.
 There are greater risks of potential parallel proceedings if your contract includes a non-exclusive jurisdiction clause or an asymmetric jurisdiction clause.

 - If your counter-party is domiciled outside of England & Wales but your contract contains a jurisdiction clause in favour of the courts of England & Wales, you should ensure that your contract contains a clause obliging your counter-party to appoint a process agent in this jurisdiction to accept legal proceedings.
 This will ensure you will be able to serve proceedings on them without any difficulty.

-- Parties who are in possession of a UK court judgment which needs to be enforced in another EU state should take steps to enforce it as soon as possible, as enforcement will not be as simple after 'exit' day under a 'no deal' Brexit.
+- Parties who are in possession of a UK court judgment which needs to be enforced in another EU state should take steps to enforce it as soon as possible, as enforcement may not be as simple after the end of the transition period.
 If this cannot be done, then seek specific advice as to how you might enforce a judgment in an EU member state where you have exposure (or may do, if you are concluding a contract with a party with no formal presence in England & Wales).

-- If you have an ongoing dispute that will not conclude by exit day, it is advisable to seek specific advice as to whether it is vulnerable to any changes that may occur.
-Assuming there is a managed withdrawal, proceedings with an EU element which have already been issued are unlikely to be affected by the vote to leave, as the relevant EU rules will continue to apply.
-There may, however, be increased uncertainty in relation to particular types of claims (for example, those based on the EU competition regime) which are constructed on rules which are part of the Brexit negotiations.
+- If you have an ongoing dispute that will not conclude by the end of the transition period, it is advisable to seek specific advice as to whether it is vulnerable to any changes that may occur.
+Proceedings with an EU element which have already been issued will not be affected in the very short term as the relevant EU rules will continue to apply until the end of the transition period on 31 December 2020.
+There may, however, be increased uncertainty in relation to particular types of claims (for example, those based on the EU competition regime) which are constructed on rules which are part of the Future Relationship Agreement negotiations.

 - Arbitration will be unaffected by the vote to leave and consideration should therefore also be given as to whether arbitration (if suitable) would provide greater certainty as a method of dispute resolution.